access-tree/access-tree-express/README.md

 ## Setup

-1. install the package
+1. install the access-tree-express package and the cookie-parser package

-    npm install @access-tree/access-tree-express
+    npm install @access-tree/access-tree-express cookie-parser

-2. require it in your express server
+2. require access-tree-express in your express server and cookie-parser

     let AccessTree = require('@access-tree/access-tree-express');
+    const cookieParser = require('cookie-parser');

-3. instantiate the tree
+3. instantiate the tree and apply the cookie parser middleware globally, as well as apply a body-parser type middleware

     let tree = new AccessTree('root');
+    app.use(cookieParser());
+    // express native body parser
+    app.use(express.json());

 4. read the initial user to endpoint mappings into the tree (imported from a file, first)
 ```javascript